 SCC occurs most often in the seventh decade with a slight male predominance.
 Clinical features of SCC include haematuria, urgency, frequency, and obstruction.
-Most of the patients with SCC of the bladder present with haematuria.
-Haematuria is the leading sign motivating to suspect the urinary bladder cancer detection.
-The most of the patients, up to 93% presents with chronic cystitis and recurrent urinary tract infection.
+Most of the patients with SCC of the bladder present with hematuria.
+The most of the patients ,up to 93% presents with chronic cystitis and recurrent urinary tract infection.
 The rare cases of SCC of the bladder presenting with bladder rupture were noted [13].